nagasudhirpulla/taming_python/blog/skills/jupyter_notebook_vs_code.md

 ## Add Jupyter notebook features to existing python code
 ![jupyter_notebook_py_file](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/jupyter_notebook_py_file.png)
 * As shown in the image above, just add `# %%` in the line above  your code to make it a jupyter notebook cell
-* The cell controls like Run Cell, Run Above will automatically displayed by Visual Studio Code
+* The cell controls like `Run Cell`, `Run Above` will automatically displayed by Visual Studio Code
 * Upon  running the cells in python file, we will get to see output in the right-side output pane.
 An example image is shown below
 ![jupyter_notebook_kernel_output](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/jupyter_notebook_kernel_output.png)
 ## Variable Explorer to examine the variables graphically